skovhus/skovhus.dev/src/content/markdown/cv.md

 Software Technology.
 Average grade: A.

 **Bachelor project:** [Camera Control and Data Handling on DTUsat-2](http://etd.dtu.dk/thesis/247198/).
 Under the supervision of Hans Henrik Løvengreen, we further developed the onboard software on the DTU student satellite, DTUsat-2.
 The primary focus was on the camera control and data handling.
 The satellite is still active and in orbit.
 Grade: A+.

----

-## Interests & spare time

-My amazing daughter Sigrid, traveling, cooking, food, and music.
-Currently, I play bass, mix and produce with my friends in [Go for Gold](https://goforgold.dk) and [Freddy and the Phantoms](https://www.facebook.com/freddyphan).
-As my fellow Vesterbro hipsters, I also try to keep my sourdough alive... 🍞